it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 #### Level 2

 There is a minimal number of components which provide the security service.
-This is ideally one component per technical stack or subsystem.
+This is ideally one component per technology stack or subsystem.
 There is one component which configures the security service provider.

 Questions
 * What is the minimum number of components required based on the architecture of the system?